DrChainsaw/AmpControl/README.md

 ## Running the tests

+`mvn clean test`

 Unit tests are in the src/test folder.
-Some of the test cases instantiates models which might not fit on low tier GPUs (I have 6 Gb GPU RAM on my system).
+Some test cases instantiates models which might not fit on low tier GPUs (I have 6 Gb GPU RAM on my system).
 Please post an issue if you encounter any problems of this kind.

 ## Contributing